 For additional information, please visit the scholarships programme webpage.

 Applying is very easy: The online application form for master’s degrees includes questions related to the scholarships.
 Your answers to these questions will be considered your scholarship application.
 You can only submit your scholarship application through the online application form at the same time as you apply for the degree programme.

 The possible scholarship-related documents should be delivered with the other enclosed documents of your degree application.
 More information about the application and selection process.

 Yes, students who are in their last term or semester of their bachelor’s studies can also apply.
 You may be granted admission to a programme on the condition that you submit the final degree certificate and transcript to the Admission Services after graduation.
 If the degree serving as grounds of application to the programme is still incomplete, you need not submit a degree certificate/diploma with the application documents.
 If you are admitted, the admission decision will be conditional, and you will receive instructions with your letter of admission for submitting the official degree certificate/diploma.
 NB!
-The final degree certificate/diploma must be presented by 14 August 2020 at the latest.
+The final degree certificate/diploma must be presented by the given deadline.

 Regrettably, it is not possible to reapply for a scholarship from the University of Helsinki scholarship programme.
 The scholarship process is tied to the admission process to the Master’s degree programmes and the scholarship decisions are made by comparing with students from the same admission batch.

 There are also various other scholarship options available from different sources.
 For example, you can find information on possible scholarship options on ScholarshipPortal.